 Optimum Design, Structural Dynamics, Aeroelasticity

 The following is a selection of recent publications in Scopus.
-Prabhat Hajela has 153 indexed publications in the subjects of Engineering, Computer Science, and Mathematics.
+Prabhat Hajela has 153 indexed publications in the subjects of Engineering, Computer Science, Mathematics.